Geidelberg/variantAnalysis/scripts/for_public_release/README.md

   ncpu = 4)

 ```
 This will save your dated trees as an `.RDS` file.
 The full code (and functions) to do this are provided in `d1_date_trees.R`.
-Also given is the code to perform the same methods on trees from lineage B.1.177 and also control sequences from across England matched by time and place to the B.1.1.7 alignments.
+Also given is the code to perform the same methods on trees built from lineage B.1.177, and also control sequences from across England matched by time and place to the B.1.1.7 alignments.